Create time-based dynamic rewards

 The base commission is 20%.
 Commission increases to 25% if a partner has brought in more than 25 new clients (signups) in the last year.

 To implement this, set up a dynamic commission of 25% if the number of signups exceeds 35.
-Then, add a condition value period as "previous 1 year":
+Then, add a rolling period as "previous 1 year":

 This condition is checked annually.
 If the condition is met (the customer brought in more than 25 customers), they will receive a 25% commission for the following year.
 If the condition is not met, the 20% program-level commission will apply.